PearCoding/PearRay-Blender/README.md

 ## Setup Instructions

-Copy the this folder into Blender scripts/addons directory and then enable PearRay addon on 'Addons > Render' section of Blender 'User Preferences' panel.
+Copy this folder into Blender scripts/addons directory and then enable the PearRay addon on the 'Addons > Render' section of Blender 'User Preferences' panel.

-After enabling the addon, configure the 'Executable' setting that appears under the PearRay addon panel by selecting the folder where the PearRay binary is installed.
+After enabling the addon, configure the 'Executable' setting that appears under the PearRay addon panel by selecting the PearRay binary.